 It would be my first visit to Canada – the self-dubbed land of maple syrup, ice hockey and bears.
 Sure, there’s a lot more to Canada beyond these few small characteristics, but these were the few comical selections I wanted to ensure I engaged in whilst here.
 Given it was my first time venturing North of the States to neighbouring Canada, I had entirely no idea where to start.
 So instead of heading to the big cities to find just that – cities – I started off in the North (or more accurately the Northwest) of the country and visited the Yukon region.
 Here’s a brief insight into my trip, before I breakdown the standout highlights in forthcoming articles…

 It all started in Whitehorse, as it does for most visitors to “The Yukon” as it is affectionately known to locals.
-I flew in off a connecting 2 hour flight from Vancouver and collected my bags from the stand alone baggage carrousel before lugging them outside into the rain.
-Yes, the rain.
-I visited during summer, but the weather up North was substantially different to the rest of the country.
+I flew in off a connecting 2-hour flight from Vancouver and collected my bags from the stand alone baggage carrousel before lugging them outside into the rain.
+Yes, rain.
+I visited during summer, but the weather up North was substantially different from the rest of the country.
 While it only rained for a couple of days and was sunny for the most part, the weather was noticeably a few degrees cooler than elsewhere in Canada during August.
 Lesson learned: pack some layers and a rain jacket, as you never know what to expect!

 I spent my full weekend further in the depths of the Yukon in the once capital and initial Klondike gold rush town, Dawson City.
-Situated a (roughly) six hour drive from the now capital (Whitehorse), Dawson City is an absolute must visit while in the Yukon.
-The town has cleverly preserved their unique mining history – complete with colourful buildings, saloons, and infamous cultural observations such as “The Sour Toe Cocktail“.
+Situated a (roughly) six-hour drive from the now capital (Whitehorse), Dawson City is an absolute must-visit while in the Yukon.
+The town has cleverly preserved their unique mining history – complete with colourful buildings, saloons, and infamous cultural observations such as “The Sour Toe Cocktail”.

 See more: Video diary from Dawson City!